Skiing In Utah

 Where to Base

-Southern Utah shines for crowd-free weekends and sun-after-storm days.
-A base at Brian Head or Cedar City may be the way to go.
+Southern Utah shines for crowd-free weekends and sunny days after storms.
+A base at Brian Head or Cedar City may be the best option, especially if you’re planning a trip from Las Vegas or southern California.

 Heading north to the Logan resorts involves a 2-hour drive from Salt Lake City or a stay near Logan.